NathanNoye/Obsidian-Vault/Bible Study/Study topics/Demonic interactions - possessions and influences.md

 **Key notes:**
 - The disciples couldn't cast it out but Jesus could.
 Jesus said this kind doesn't come out except through prayer (some add "and fasting").
 - Some possessions are stronger than others so we need to be ready by spending time with God, having a relationship with him.
 Prayer and Fasting are good ways to build your relationship with him.
 Spending time in his word also.

+## Teachings about possession
+### The parable about the strong man
+[[Bibles/CSB/41 - Mark/Mark 3#27|Mark 3:27]] - This is reiterating the same points.
+Satan is the "strong man" in this story and his "house" is his domain and the goods are what he possesses.
+In Matthew, this is a blind and mute man whom Jesus releases from the power of a demon ([[Bibles/CSB/40 - Matthew/Matt 12#22|Matthew 12:22]]).
+Jesus cannot use Satan's power to cast out the demon because He needs to bind Satan in order to free the man.
+He does this through the power of the Holy Spirit.